 Please read through all of the provided information before making a route change request.
 If you feel you have a request that is not answered in the Questions and Concerns section, submit your request in writing to:Cambridge-Isanti Schools, Transportation 635 18th Ave SW, Cambridge, MN 55008

-Or you may submit your request electronically at firstname.lastname@example.org and click on contact us.
+Or you may submit your request electronically to Tara Ponting, General Education Router at firstname.lastname@example.org.
 After your request is reviewed, you will be notified by Cambridge-Isanti Transportation of the decision.

 Questions & Concerns

 How will I know which bus my child takes?

 Parents receive an email before school starts each fall giving instruction on how to look up bus stop locations, bus numbers and times on Family Access (not available to private & charter school students).
 Private and Charter Schools must call their school of attendance for bus schedule information.